ZTianle/Fairness-in-credit-scoring/README.md

 ## Preliminary Experiments

-Finally, we are attempting to do some preliminary experiments and show some initial results when we do several crude imputations of missing values.
+Finally, we are attempting to do some preliminary experiments and show some initial results when we do several imputation methods of missing values.
 We fit a `LOGISTIC` regression model on our training set and evaluate it using k-fold cross-validation.

 1. Imputing the data using ***Most Frequent Imputation***: our AUROC on the test set comes out to *0.9408* with a Gini of *0.8815*.
 2. Imputing the data using ***Median Imputation***: our AUROC on the test set comes out to *0.9405* with a Gini of *0.8810*.
 3. Imputing the data using ***Neighbours based Imputation***: our AUROC on the test set comes out to *0.8776* with a Gini of *0.7552*.
 4. Imputing the data using ***Iterative Imputation***.
 The final method of imputation is iterative imputation based on a regression model.
 The idea is to iterate over columns and create a new modelling task: predict this column given all the other columns.
 Furthermore, our AUROC and Gini are *0.8542* and *0.7082*, respectively.
+5. Except data imputation methods, we do a crude process, ***Missing Category*** method for missing values, which will treated as a separate category by itself.
+We create another category for the missing values and use them as a different level.
+Therefore, we obtain the performance of the classifier i.e., AUROC is *0.9632* and Gini is *0.9264*.

 As we can see, given the high proportion of missing values, any technique to impute them will most likely result in inaccurate results.